chippanfat/calendar-sync/documentation.md

 - Click the link to automatically sign in
 - No password required
 - Links expire in 1 hour

+## Calendar Providers

+The app supports connecting to cloud calendar providers to sync events.
+This is separate from app authentication.

+### Connecting Cloud Calendars

+Users can connect their cloud calendars to view and manage events:

+- **Google Calendar** - OAuth 2.0 integration to sync Google Calendar events
+  - Uses OAuth 2.0 implicit grant flow
+  - Requests calendar read and event management permissions
+  - Access tokens stored locally (should be moved to backend in production)
+  - Token validation and refresh to be implemented
+- **Microsoft Outlook** - OAuth integration coming soon
+- Additional providers coming soon (Apple Calendar)
+- Access via "Add Calendar" button on the Calendar page
+- Secure OAuth flow with CSRF protection using state parameter

+### Add Calendar Flow

+1. User must be logged into the app first
+2. Navigate to Calendar page (`/calendar`)
+3. Click "Add Calendar" button (opens a side panel)
+4. Choose a calendar provider from the sheet (Google, Microsoft, etc.)
+5. User is redirected to the provider's OAuth consent screen
+6. User grants permissions to access their calendar
+7. Provider redirects back to the Calendar page with access token
+8. App stores the token and displays success message
+9. Calendar events can now be fetched using the access token

+The "Add Calendar" interface uses a shadcn Sheet component that slides in from the right side of the screen, providing a seamless UX without leaving the calendar page.

+**OAuth Flow Details (Google Calendar):**
+- Uses OAuth 2.0 implicit grant flow
+- Factory pattern for provider-specific OAuth handlers
+- Provider enum (`CalendarProvider.GOOGLE`, `CalendarProvider.MICROSOFT`) for type safety
+- Generates cryptographically random state parameter for CSRF protection
+- Requests scopes: `calendar.readonly` and `calendar.events`
+- Access token returned in URL hash fragment
+- Token validated against stored state parameter
+- Scopes verified to ensure user granted required permissions

+**Code Architecture:**
+- `CalendarProvider` enum defines supported providers
+- `createCalendarProviderHandler()` factory returns provider-specific config
+- Each provider handler includes:
+  - `isConfigured()` - Checks if env variables are set
+  - `getConfigError()` - Returns user-friendly error message
+  - `initiateOAuth()` - Starts the OAuth flow
+- View components use the factory, keeping OAuth logic separate

 ### Auth Pages